-Since the RGS12 and EPN events were collected on different times with respect to the \swift and \nustar events (i.e. 2001 and 2016, respectively), we left free to vary independently the seed photon temperature $kT_{\rm bb}$, the electron temperature $kT_{\rm e}$, and the asymptotic power-law photon index $\Gamma$.
-Moreover, we fixed to zero the parameter {\sc inp\_type} of {\sc Nthcomp}, assuming that the seed photons have a blackbody spectrum (i.e. the seed photons originate from the neutron star surface).
-Since large residuals were evident in the region of the neutral oxygen at 0.54 keV and between 1.8 and 2.4 keV in the EPN spectrum, we added an absorption edge with threshold energy fixed at 0.538 keV and a Gaussian emission line with centroid fixed at 2.22 keV and null width.
-We interpret the Gaussian emission line as a systematic feature of the EPN spectrum and therefore we imposed for it a null normalization for the spectra obtained from the other instruments.
-Then the initial adopted model was:
+We adopted a model that takes into account an emission from the accretion disk \citep[{\sc diskbb} in XSPEC, see][]{Mitsuda_84} plus a thermally Comptonized component \citep[{\sc nthComp} in XSPEC, see][]{Zic_99} to fit the continuum emission.
+Because the RGS12 and EPN events were collected at different times than the \swift and \nustar events (i.e., 2001 and 2016, respectively), we left the seed photon temperature $kT_{\rm bb}$, the electron temperature $kT_{\rm e}$, and the asymptotic power-law photon index $\Gamma$ free to vary independently.
+Moreover, we fixed the parameter {\sc inp\_type} of {\sc Nthcomp} to zero, assuming that the seed photons have a blackbody spectrum (i.e., the seed photons originate from the NS surface).
+Because large residuals were evident at 0.54 keV in the RGS12 spectrum, we added an absorption edge only to the RGS12 spectrum.
+This feature is interpreted as a calibration issue associated with the K edge of neutral oxygen in the RGS spectra \citep{devri_03}.
+We modeled the Au instrumental edge ($\sim 2.2$ keV) in the EPN spectrum adding a Gaussian component, as was done by \cite{Pintore_16} and \cite{Sanna_17}.
+We fixed the energy of the line at 2.22 keV and imposed a null width.
+The Gaussian normalization was left free to vary for the EPN spectrum but was fixed to zero for the other spectra.
+Then the initial adopted model was

-We found a $\chi^2(d.o.f)$ of 3965(2802).
+We found a $\chi^2(d.o.f)$ of 4121(2801).
 We show the best-fit parameters of Model 1 in the third column of Tab. \ref{tab:high_flux}.
-The inner temperature of the accretion disk is 0.41 keV, and the equivalent hydrogen column of neutral matter associated to the interstellar medium is $(2.60 \pm 0.06) \times 10^{21}$ cm$^{-2}$. $\Gamma$ is $1.68 \pm 0.02$ and $2.320^{+0.010}_ {-0.018}$ for the observation of 2001 and 2016, respectively; the seed photon temperature kT$_{\rm bb}$ and the electron temperature kT$_{\rm e}$ are $0.55 \pm 0.03$ keV and $0.712^{+0.016}_ {-0.012}$ keV , and $1.95 \pm 0.04$ keV and $4.31 \pm 0.09$ keV for the observation of 2001 and 2016, respectively.
-The residuals are shown in the second panel from the top in Fig. \ref{fig:res_soft}; the black, red, blue, and green colors are associated with the RGS12, EPN, \swift and \nustar spectra, respectively.
-We observed that large residuals were present between 6 and 10 keV that can be interpreted as absorption lines and edges associated with the presence of \ion{Fe}{xxv} and \ion{Fe}{xxvi} ions.
-Furthermore the RGS12 spectrum showed two absorption lines at 0.65 and 1.02 keV which might be associated with \ion{O}{viii} and \ion{Ne}{x} ions.
+The residuals are shown in the second panel from the top in Fig. \ref{fig:res_soft}.
+We observed that large residuals were present between 6 and 10 keV.
+These can be interpreted as absorption lines and edges associated with the presence of \ion{Fe}{xxv} and \ion{Fe}{xxvi} ions.
+Furthermore, the RGS12 spectrum showed two absorption lines at 0.65 and 1.02 keV that might be associated with \ion{O}{viii} and \ion{Ne}{x} ions.